D (programming language)

 D, also known as dlang, is a multi-paradigm system programming language created by Walter Bright at Digital Mars and released in 2001.
 Andrei Alexandrescu joined the design and development effort in 2007.
-Though it originated as a re-engineering of C++, D is a profoundly different language —features of D can be considered streamlined and expanded-upon ideas from C++, however D also draws inspiration from other high-level programming languages, notably Java, Python, Ruby, C#, and Eiffel.
+Though it originated as a re-engineering of C++, D is now a very different language.
+As it has developed, it has drawn inspiration from other high-level programming languages.
+Notably, it has been influenced by Java, Python, Ruby, C#, and Eiffel.

-D combines the performance and safety of compiled languages with the expressive power of modern dynamic and functional programming languages.
-Idiomatic D code is commonly as fast as equivalent C++ code, while also being shorter.
-The language as a whole is not memory-safe but includes optional attributes designed to guarantee memory safety of either subsets of or the whole program.

-Type inference, automatic memory management and syntactic sugar for common types allow faster development, while bounds checking and design by contract find bugs earlier at runtime, and a concurrency-aware type system catches bugs at compile time.
+The D language reference describes it as follows: